seung-lab/znn-release/docs/install.rst

 ------------------------------------------------------

 We have some Amazon Machine Images set up and read to go to train on AWS.
-This is the easiest way to get started.
+This is the easiest method.

 Contact `Jingpeng Wu <jingpeng@princeton.edu>`_ to get started.